How to Help Your Kid Graduate College Debt Free

 Helping Her Son Secure Six Figures in Scholarships for College!

-Elle Martinez: So you are an expert because you have been there.
-You’re in the shoes of many parents today.
+Elle Martinez: You are an expert because you have been there.
+You're in the shoes of many parents today.

 Do you mind kind of explaining how you got into searching for scholarships and how you helped your son with an amazing amount?
 I couldn't even believe it.